Dhruvi-Khandelwal/Household_Services/README.md

 ### Why this Structure is Improved:
 1. **Separation of Concerns**: The structure organizes code based on responsibilities.
 The `app` directory holds the core app logic, templates, and static files, while the `migrations` directory handles database migrations.
 This makes it easier to maintain and scale.
-2. **Modularity**: The addition of `forms.py` and `utils/` ensures that related code is grouped together, allowing for easier navigation and extensibility.
+2. **Modularity**: The related code is grouped together, allowing for easier navigation and extensibility.
 3. **Scalability**: The structure is designed to easily scale with additional features, like adding new routes, forms, and utility functions.
 4. **Maintainability**: With clear separations between models, views, templates, and static files, this structure is more maintainable as your app grows.